BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 22:7 And Isaac spake unto Abraham his father, and said, My father: and he said, Here am I, my son.
 And he said, Behold the fire and the wood: but where is the lamb for a burnt offering?
 22:8 And Abraham said, My son, God will provide himself a lamb for a burnt offering: so they went both of them together.

+22:9 And they came to the place which God had told him of; and Abraham built an altar there, and laid the wood in order, and bound Isaac his son, and laid him on the altar upon the wood.

+22:10 And Abraham stretched forth his hand, and took the knife to slay his son.
 ## The Book of Psalms

 	Psalm 01